 Some service users and carers are referred to the team for short courses of counselling in relation to a whole range of personal and relational issues.

-This is often around loss and bereavement or in contexts where there is a strong religious or spiritual dimension to the patients background.
+This is often about loss and bereavement or in contexts where there is a strong religious or spiritual dimension to the patient’s background.

 We support patients of all faiths (or no faith) and our spiritual and pastoral care team will give you the time and space to you to talk through your feelings, concerns or plans for the future, in confidence and safety.

 Having someone to act as a sounding board can help you to find new insights and ways of coping.

 The Trust works in line with the Pastoral and Spiritual Care Strategic Framework to ensure spiritual values and spiritual care are at the heart of service planning and delivery within the organisation.

 To find out what support is available, ask your care coordinator, or contact the Trust’s pastoral and spiritual care team on 01924 327498 or email Pastoral.Care@swyt.nhs.uk

 Page last updated on: